mclement18/vcf-viewer/README.md

 You can then access the app at http://localhost:3000

+A temporary deployed version is available here https://vcf-viewer-jsoiocq4ja-uc.a.run.app/.

 ## Description

 The viewer is developed using the [**_Next.js_**](https://nextjs.org/) framework with [**_TailwindCSS_**](https://tailwindcss.com/) and [**_headlessUI_**](https://headlessui.com/) for styling and [**_Apache ECharts_**](https://echarts.apache.org/en/index.html) for charting.